GameFoundry/bsf/README.md

 ## Development state

 Project is currently in active development.
 Current version is considered a preview version.
-Bugs are to be expected, optimization is not complete and some major features are yet to be added (see below for a list).
+Bugs are to be expected, optimization is not complete and some major features are yet to be added (see above for a list).

+Current version: 0.2

 ## Download/Install